 Two independent methods were developed that could measure a fundamental constant of nature – Planck’s constant (h) – with high precision.
 This number links the amount of energy a photon carries with the frequency of its electromagnetic wave, and its value never changes.
 By linking the kilogram back to h, mass measurements no longer need to rely on the international prototype kilogram.

 Mass research at MSL has focused on developing and refining one of these measurement techniques – the Kibble balance – which links mechanical power to electrical power.

-What is a watt balance?
+What is a Kibble balance?

 In the moving experiment, the coil is moved at a constant speed (v) through the magnetic field.
 This action generates a voltage (U) across the coil.

-If the properties of the coil (L) and the magnetic field (B) do not change between the two experiments, by combining the results from both experiments, it can be shown that mechanical power equals electrical power.
-The unit of power is the watt, so the device is called the watt balance.
+If the properties of the coil (L) and the magnetic field (B) do not change between the two experiments, the results can be combined and the equations are simplified.
+From this comparison, we can infer the link between mechanical power and electrical power.

 MSL’s novel approach